ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

 (interfaces) in the same way as Java does.
 Instead they use a concept called [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing), which means that it's enough to just implement the required methods -- you don't need a formal interface.
-However, in this course we will still pretend that there are interfaces, in Python too.
-So, we will define classes which act as interfaces, and call them abstract classes.
+However, in this course book we will still pretend that there are interfaces, even in Python.

 ### Basic Abstract Data Types

 These include comparables:

-    class Comparable:
+    interface Comparable:
         // Returns an integer: negative (smaller), 0 (equal), positive (larger) this.compareTo(other)
         // All of these operators return a boolean: